AbhijithGanesh/AbhijithGanesh/README.md

 ## About me

-<p> An open-source developer who's inspired by the various contributions of all the open-source develoeprs across the world!
-Their contributions run the world today and through them we've got the best of modern Technology. </p>
+<p> Welcome to my corner of the digital world!
+I'm an open-source developer inspired by the incredible contributions of developers worldwide.
+Through open-source, we've harnessed the best of modern technology, and I'm excited to be part of this journey. </p>

 <img align="right" src = "https://user-images.githubusercontent.com/67182544/181340750-672419cb-2fcc-434f-870e-d3e2871764ac.png" width="15%" height="30%"/>